alloystorm/dvvr/README.md

 ## Introduction

-DanceXR is a universal character model viewer and motion player.
-It supports PMX(MMD) & XNALara/XPS models and VMD / BVH motion format.
-The main benefit of using DanceXR is that it allows almost any motion to play on any model without any manual tweaking or bone adjustments.
+DanceXR is a universal character model viewer and motion player that supports PMX (MMD) & XNALara/XPS models and VMD/BVH motion formats.
+The main benefit of using DanceXR is that it allows almost any motion to be played on any model without requiring manual tweaking or bone adjustments.

-Both the model and the motion can be configured to support different standard poses, no matter if the motion was created for T pose or A pose models, there's always a configuration that allows it to play perfectly on any model of your choice.
-It also fixes many common bone structure issues on the fly to ensure the maximum compatibility.
+Both the model and the motion can be configured to support different standard poses, regardless of whether the motion was created for T-pose or A-pose models.
+There is always a configuration that allows it to play perfectly on any model of your choice.
+DanceXR also fixes many common bone structure issues on the fly to ensure maximum compatibility.

-There are also plenty built-in features for you to enjoy.
-For example the models will breath, blink eyes and even make eye contact with you like a real person.
-There are procedural motions for you to use and many different adjustments for you to find tune and change the look of your model.
+There are also plenty of built-in features for you to enjoy.
+For example, the models will breathe, blink their eyes, and even make eye contact with you like a real person.
+There are procedural motions for you to use, and many different adjustments for you to fine-tune and change the look of your model.
 New features are added every month.

 ## [Where to download?](/pages/download)